KayleeWild/module1/README.md

 # Overview

 "My Everythings!!!" is a simple, e-commerce web-app made with the Django framework.
+The items on the site are not for sale, and shipping/payment information is for demo purposes only.
+No charges are made and no product will be shipped to you at the completion of the checkout product.
 It can be deployed locally through a test server.
 Simply:
 1) Download the files to your IDE of choice.
 Make sure python and pip are installed.
 2) Open a terminal and type: source venv/bin/activate
 3) To install Django, type: python3 -m pip install Django